andsens/homeshick/CONTRIBUTING.md

 release version of homeshick.

 ### Code style ###
-* Indent with tabs and align with spaces.
+* Indent with 2 spaces.
 * Always use double brackets for `if` blocks
 * Run your changes through [shellcheck](https://www.shellcheck.net/) with `test/shellcheck`